 - light-greylist: non SDK methods / fields that are still accessible.

-- For apps whose target SDK is below P: each use of a dark greylist interface is permitted.
+- For apps whose target SDK is below API level 28: each use of a dark greylist interface is permitted.

-- For apps whose target SDK is P or above: same behavior as blacklist
+- For apps whose target SDK is API level 28 or higher: same behavior as blacklist

 - blacklist: restricted regardless of target SDK.
 The platform will behave as if the interface is absent.
 For example, it will throw